Call our 24 hours, seven days a week helpline at 800.272.3900

 Use Current LocationUse Map Selector

-We’re asking Congress to increase Alzheimer’s and dementia research funding at the National Institutes of Health by an additional $350 million in fiscal year 2020.
+Take action today and ask your members of Congress to increase Alzheimer’s and dementia research funding at the National Institutes of Health.

 Help make Alzheimer’s a national priority.